Toshiba $5 billion stock issue results in huge dilution but delisting risk removed

 “What’s also positive is that the fund raising will improve the company’s financial health.
 There is an argument that the company will be left with nothing (without the chip business), but it’s good that the company’s capital will recover.”

-Third Point LLC, Oasis Management Company and Cerberus Capital Management were among the 60 investors listed.
+Third Point LLC, Oasis Management Company and Cerberus Capital Management were among the more than 30 investors which invested through some 60 funds.

 Singapore-based fund Effissimo Capital Management, established by former colleagues of Japan’s best-known activist investor, Yoshiaki Murakami, will become the largest shareholder in Toshiba with an 11.34 percent stake.

 Payments for the new investment are due to be completed on Dec.
 5.

-Note: (This story adds dropped word “than” in first paragraph, clarifies number of investors in paragraph 7.)